Natalia Garibotto Wears Tiny Black Bikini While Posing With Her Thighs Open

-Natalia Garibotto made her 2.6 million followers happy after she added a smoking-hot addition to her Instagram feed on Tuesday, December 1.
+Natalia Garibotto made her 2.6 million followers happy after she added a smoking-hot update to her Instagram feed on Tuesday, December 1.
 The Brazilian model rocked a black two-piece swimsuit that showcased her enviable assets and bombshell curves.

 Natalia chose a more intimate location for the photo shoot.
-She was snapped inside her bedroom, dressed in barely there attire.
+She was inside a bedroom and dressed in barely there attire.
 In the first pic, the babe sat on the edge of the bed with her thighs spread.
-The angle showed more of her left side to the camera and she was snapped from her knees up.
+The angle showed more of her left side to the camera, and she was snapped from the knees up.

 She placed one hand on the mattress and raised her other hand near her head as she gazed at a distance with a smile on her face.
-The sunlight that came from the glass window illuminated the place and her curves.
-The blue sky and some rock formations made up the background of the shot.
+Sunlight seemingly coming through a glass window illuminated the place and her curves.

 In the second snap, she spiced things up by tugging at her waistband.
 She pulled the strings upward to tantalize her viewers.
 This time, she looked straight into the lens and smiled with her head tilted to the side.